mjames-upc/polymer-markdown-docs/index.md

     http://127.0.0.1:4000/polymer-docs/

-## Publish on Github Pages
+# Publish on Github Pages

+    grunt gh-pages

+**Note**: only project owners can publish the documentation.

-The command `grunt gh-pages` will download your remote repo hosted on Github, so all commits should be pushed before publishing.
+The command `grunt gh-pages` will download your remote repo to a temporary directory, checkout the gh-pages branch (or create one if it doesn't exist), copy the contents of `_site`, and then push back to github (`git push origin gh-pages`).

 Run [`./deploy.sh`](https://github.com/mjames-upc/polymer-docs/blob/master/deploy.sh) and a new `_site` directory is created and trimmed of fat.
 You can manually copy the contents of this directory to another repo [`gh-pages`](https://github.com/mjames-upc/polymer-docs/tree/gh-pages) branch and push to Github, just be certain that names defined in [`_config.yml`](https://github.com/mjames-upc/polymer-docs/blob/master/_config.yml) are correct.

-**Note**: only project owners can publish the documentation.

-    grunt gh-pages